AnthonyEbert/resume_markdown/resume.md

 Academic Awards and Honours
 --------------------------

+2023 Article featured on the cover of Gastroenterology journal, Volume 165, Issue 4

-2016 Best Poster, ARC Centre of Excellence for Mathematical & Statistical Frontiers 2015 Awarded for achieving high distinctions in all subjects, University of Western Australia 2007 Dean's List of Academic Merit, University of Sydney
+2016 Best Poster, ARC Centre of Excellence for Mathematical & Statistical Frontiers

+2015 Awarded for achieving high distinctions in all subjects, University of Western Australia

+2007 Dean's List of Academic Merit, University of Sydney